erdogant/distfit/docs/source/Examples.rst

     # Initialize
     dist = distfit()

-    # Search for best theoretical fit on your emperical data
+    # Search for best theoretical fit on your empirical data
     dist.fit_transform(X)

     # Make prediction on new datapoints based on the fit